 Regardless of her looks it was a well known fact that she was a very educated, strong willed, and had a dominating personality.
 This was in many ways both admired and hated in her, (or any Queen for that matter).
 The thing was, Henry VI was weak and overly zealous when it came to his religion.
 Also, he suffered from bouts of insanity just like his maternal grandfather, Charles VI of France.
 Henry VI’s father, Henry V, was a great soldier and leader of men; everything his son who succeeded him was not.
 Henry V, famously ended the Hundred Years War with France when Charles VI’s Queen, Isabella of France, was forced to relinquish the crown to him upon her husband’s death and married her daughter, Catherine of Valois to him.
-If Isabella of France was blamed for giving the Crown of France to Henry V of England, then Henry V’s son’s wife, Margaret of Anjou was blamed for losing the French claim to the French crown by way of key territories to the French… Ironic?
-Maybe…
+If Isabella of France was blamed for giving the Crown of France to Henry V of England, then Henry V’s son’s wife, Margaret of Anjou was blamed for losing the English claim to the French crown by way of manipulating her husband into giving away English territories to the French…

 Margaret only produced one son with Henry VI.
 Soon after Prince Edward was born, the King slipped into complete madness.
 Immediately a fight for power ensued.
 Lancasters against the Yorkist Plantagenets.
 The Lancasters had for their sigil a red Rose, the Yorkists a white rose.
 This bid for power turned into what was famously known as “The War of the Roses.”
 The Lancasters, of course supported the King and Queen, for the King was a Lancaster.
 The Yorkists supported the powerful and wealthy Plantagenet Lords who ruled before the Lancasters.
 During her time as Queen, Margaret was always fighting with the Earl of Warwick, known as “The King Maker,” for control over her husband.

 During this civil war the Lancasters were defeated and Henry VI taken prisoner by the Duke of York and The Earl or Warwick.
-The Yorkists now had the King in Check and under their control.
+The Yorkists now had the King in check and under their control.
 However the Lancasters in turn defeated the Yorkists and freed their King.
 The Queen could no longer pretend the King’s disabling madness was only temporary, she quickly seized power for her infant son, Edward.
-If the King was unable to rule then the crown would go to the Prince and as he was only a child, she his mother and the Queen, would rule as regent.
+If the King was unable to rule then the crown would go to the Prince and as he was only a child, his mother, would rule as regent.
 People did not like women rulers back then so they did not make it easy for her.

-In order to raise money for her armies, Margaret sold some key pieces of Land in France that made it impossible for England to keep control of the French.
+In order to raise money for her armies, Margaret sold some key pieces of Land in France that made it impossible for England to keep a strong foothold in France.
 She lost some strategic ports.
-She lost many brownie points with the English people and lost the claim French crown just as quick as it was won by her husband’s father.
-She earned a lot of hatred for this folly and gave substance to the stereotype that women make terrible rulers.
+She lost many brownie points with the English people for this and earned a lot of hatred for this folly and gave substance to the stereotype that women make terrible rulers.
 Also, this made Margaret seem disloyal.
 She was French after all, and this move made her seem like she had only cared for France’s interests, not England’s.